macleanb/chess_public/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_"The leading free chess tutor that leverages AI technology for guided, experiential learning."_\
                        - Unattributed Author

+Welcome to CheapChess, where beginners who don't want to pay the high cost of exquisite chess tutors can settle for the best that artificial intelligence can offer.
+Of course, large-language models (LLMs) aren't perfect - they can be slow, and they can be wrong.
+But, as beginners to the game of chess, we aren't aiming for perfect.
+Mediocrity is just fine with us -- as long as we have fun, and save some cash!

 ## Frontend - create an app the easy way
 Navigate to frontend directory npx create-react-app cheapchess